This article is part of “Everything You Need to Know to Start Baking Awesome Bread Using a Bread Maker.”

 5. Place ingredients into the bread pan in the following order (or following the order and method specified in the manual of your Bread Maker):

 - FIRST: liquid ingredients (Remember, use water that is room temperature.
 DO NOT use very hot or very cold water.
-It’s a good idea to view the measuring cup at eye level to make sure you have measured exactly quantity of cups) and fat.
+It’s a good idea to view the measuring cup at eye level to make sure you have measured the exact quantity of cups) and fat.

 - SECOND: dry ingredients – Make sure not to “overpack” the flour into the cup.
 To avoid overpacking, a good trick is to fill the measuring cup to overflowing, then tap the side of the cup with a knife or spatula to remove air pockets.
 Level off the measuring cup and the tablespoons with the knife or spatula for an exact measurement.
 It is especially important to measure the salt precisely because too much salt, even a little, can affect the rising of the dough.